core-interaction/core-interaction.github.io/topic/html/index.md

 ### Details/summary
 {: .four-above }

-There is even some basic interactivity (way, way ahead of JavaScript) with [“details disclosure”](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) elements that open and close.
+There is even some basic interactivity (way, way ahead of JavaScript) with [*details disclosure*](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) elements that open and close.

 {% include figure.html src='/example/details-summary/demo' caption='You can do a lot with these.' height='22em' %}